abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 We've created a new startup template named `app-nolayers` and [announced](https://blog.abp.io/abp/ABP.IO-Platform-5-2-RC-Has-Been-Published) it in the previous version.
 In this version, we've also added this startup template option to the *Get Started* page.

-*You can examine the screenshot below to see how to create an `app-nolayers` template from the ["Get Started"](https://abp.io/get-started) page.*
+*You can examine the screenshot below to see how to create an `app-nolayers` template from the ["Get Started"](https://abp.io/get-started) page:*

 ![](./app-nolayers-get-started.png)

 ### PWA Support for Startup Templates

-ABP v5.3 now supports PWA for Blazor WASM & Angular UIs.
+ABP v5.3 application startup template now supports PWA for Blazor WASM & Angular UIs.
 To create a startup template with the PWA support, you can use the `--pwa` parameter.

 Example:

 ```bash